r00tmebaby/LinkedIn-Downloader/README.md

 - Option to save credentials from the browser, so after the first successful login if this option is selected the program will use the session.

 </br>
 <b>Version 0.14:</b>
-- An attempt to fix issue https://github.com/r00tmebaby/LinkedIn-Downloader/issues/10#
+- Fixed an issue #10.
+Program stops working if "Quiz" is found instead of video file

 <b>Version 0.13:</b>
 - Added an option to delay options.
-- Added options to delay the overal downloading proccess precisely so you can control it's behaviour
+- Added options to delay the overall downloading process precisely so you can control its behaviour
-- Added MacOS and Linux browser credentials support
+- Added macOS and Linux browser credentials support
-- Improved the overal GUI look
+- Improved the overall GUI look
 - Password field is no longer in plain text but masked with stars
 - Add an option to edit the user agent field and put your own